rlabrecque/Steamworks.NET-Docs/gettingstarted.md

 The first Steamworks function call which the script makes is `SteamAPI.RestartAppIfNecessary((AppId)480)`.
 Replace 480 with your own AppId.

-SteamAPI_RestartAppIfNecessary() detects if the Steam client is running, if Steam is not running or the game wasn't started through Steam.
+SteamAPI.RestartAppIfNecessary() detects if the Steam client is running, if Steam is not running or the game wasn't started through Steam.
 It will return true if a Restart is needed.
 If it returns true it starts the Steam client if required and launches your game again through it, you should then manually close your application as quickly as possible.

 If it returns false, your game was launched by the Steam client and execution continues as normal.